RESOStandards/docker-php-nginx/README.md

 PHP Docker Images for Nginx

 This project provides an Nginx server of the latest version as well as the PHP `FPM` version.
-These versionsn were Nginx 1.17.8 and PHP 7.4.2 at the time of publication.
+These versions were Nginx 1.17.8 and PHP 7.4.2 at the time of publication.

 The project structure is as follows: